vladmandic/sd-extension-steps-animation/README.md

 Extension to create animation sequence from denoised intermediate steps
 Registers a script in **txt2img** and **img2img** tabs

-Creating animation has minimum impact on overal performance as it does not require separate runs
+Creating animation has minimum impact on overall performance as it does not require separate runs
 except adding overhead of saving each intermediate step as image plus few seconds to actually create movie file

 Supports **color** and **motion** interpolation to achieve animation of desired duration from any number of interim steps